SatyaGitIt/number-3/README.md

 # number-3
 test 3 repo
-this is also managed by
+this is also managed by below
 <br> satyagitit